What is Geocaching all about then?

 |

-Geocaching has a social aspect too.
-Apart from the
+Geocaching has social aspects too.
+Apart from the social

-social network provided by the website, many local groups of geocachers
+network provided by the website, many local groups of geocachers get

-get together, say, once a month in a pub; automatic notification of
+together, say, once a month in a pub; automatic news of upcoming local

 It's an international hobby with many overseas travellers